[Investigation] Blood from stone: What did British PR firm do for Malta?

 For his part, the Maltese high commissioner in the UK, Joseph Cole, also wrote a letter, seen by EUobserver, to the House of Commons committee back in February.

-"Malta ... is deeply disappointed" that British MPs had taken the word of "unnamed sources" on Muscat and SCL, Cole's complaint said.
+"Malta ... is deeply disappointed" that British MPs had listened to "unnamed sources" on Muscat and SCL, Cole's complaint said.

 But for their part, three other sources, who also asked not to be named, told EUobserver that Chelgate's Maltese job extended beyond its defence of Muscat in the British fake news probe.